WHAT IS CYSTIC FIBROSIS?

 People with cystic fibrosis suffer from many symptoms, including:

 Salty tasting skin

 Persistent cough, at times with phlegm

-poor growth/weight gain in spite of a good appetite; and
+Poor growth or weight gain in spite of good appetite

-frequent greasy, bulky stools or difficulty in bowel movements.
+Frequent greasy, bulky stools or difficulty with bowel movements

 About 1000 new cases of cystic fibrosis are diagnosed each year, with more than 70% of patients diagnosed by age two.
 More than 45% of the CF population is 18 years or older, and the median survival age is the late 30s.